A Practical Tutorial on Graph Neural Networks: Introduction and Context

-The expressiveness of graphs as a method for encoding data, and the flexibility of GNNs with respect to unstructured inputs has motivated their research and development.
-They represent a new approach for exploring comparatively general deep learning methods, and they facilitate the application of deep learning approaches to sets of data which --- until recently --- were not possible to work with using traditional NNs or other such algorithms.
+The expressiveness of graphs as a method for encoding data and the flexibility of GNNs with respect to unstructured inputs has motivated their research and development.
+They represent a new approach for exploring relatively general DL methods, and they facilitate the application of DL approaches to sets of data which --- until recently --- were not not exposed to AI.